SimonWoodburyForget/mindustry-mods/src-rs/README.md

 following from the current directory.

 ```
-cargo make wasm-pack
+cargo make
 ```

-This will run the `wasm-dist` task in `Makefile.toml`, which will run `wasm-pack` on top of a few commands, which will move the `./pkg` into the right place.
+This will run the `wasm-dist` task in `frontend/Makefile.toml`, which will run `wasm-pack` on top of a few commands, which will move the `./pkg` into the right place.